Elastic-Suite/documentation/docs/ElasticSuite/VectorSearch.md

 |Pretrained Model||A list of pre-trained models available in Opensearch.
 The default one is recommended.|
 |Compute embeddings from a specific store|No|When using a LLM capable of dealing with multiple languages, you can choose to compute the embeddings from a particular store view and use them for all the other languages.
 That's particularly valuable if you have a store view which is greatly contribued.
 It can then be used to leverage the data of the other stores.|

+## Enabling attributes for Neural Search

+Enable the "Use for Vector Search" option on the attributes you plan to use with Neural Search.
+Refer to the [attribute configuration page](https://elastic-suite.github.io/documentation/docs/ElasticSuite/Filters%20and%20attributes/Global%20configuration.html) to do so.

 ## Configuring neural search feature

 You can head to **ElasticSuite > Search Relevance > Neural Search**